Stang shooting

 Stangskyting, literally Stang-shooting named after Colonel Georg Stang (1858–1907), is a practical rifle competition popular in Norway where dueling shooters have two periods of 25 seconds to get as many hits as possible on a target at an unknown distance, with an unlimited number of rounds.
 Competitions in Norway are arranged by Det frivillige Skyttervesen.

 Procedure

 The shooting position is prone with the rifle loaded, safety catch applied and the butt of the stock touching the ground.
 At the command "Ready!" the rifle is put to the shoulder and the safety catch disengaged.
 Five seconds later the "Fire!" command is given.
-The targets used is Småen placed somewhere between 125–175 meters, and a 1/4 target ("quarter torso") placed somewhere between 200–250 meters.
+The targets used is Småen placed somewhere between 125 and 175 meters, and a 1/4 target ("quarter torso") placed somewhere between 200 and 250 meters.